Final Destination (film): Plot

 High school student Alex Browning boards Volée Airlines Flight 180, a Boeing 747, with his classmates for their senior trip to Paris from John F. Kennedy Airport.
-Before take-off, Alex has a premonition that the plane will face a mechanical failure, leading to a mid-air explosion, killing everybody on board.
-When the events from his vision begin to occur in reality, he panics until a fight breaks out between him and his rival Carter Horton, resulting in both of them being removed from the plane, along with Alex's best friend Tod Waggner, Carter's girlfriend Terry Chaney, teacher Valerie Lewton, and students Billy Hitchcock and Clear Rivers.
-None of the other passengers, except Clear, believes Alex about his vision until the plane explodes on take-off.
+Before take-off, Alex has a premonition that the plane will face a mechanical failure, leading to a mid-air explosion that causes an aviation accident, killing everybody on board.
+When the events from his vision begin to occur in reality, he panics until a fight breaks out between him and student Carter Horton, resulting in both of them being removed from the plane, along with Alex's best friend Tod Waggner, Carter's girlfriend Terry Chaney, teacher Valerie Lewton, and students Billy Hitchcock and Clear Rivers.
+None of them, except Clear, believe Alex about his vision until the plane explodes on take-off.
 Afterwards, the survivors are interrogated by two FBI agents, Weine and Schreck, who are both suspicious of Alex.

-Thirty-nine days later, after attending a memorial service for the victims, an unusual chain reaction causes Tod to accidentally hang himself in his shower that night.
-While his death is ruled a suicide, Alex sneaks into the funeral home along with Clear to examine Tod's corpse when the mortician, William Bludworth, reveals that the survivors who escaped from the impending circumstance have disrupted Death's plan, who is now claiming the lives of those who were meant to die from the accident.
-Alex and Clear are discussing their next move when the rest of the survivors arrive outside the café, where Terry is run over and killed by a speeding bus on the road.
+After a memorial service, Tod slips on a puddle of water from the toilet and falls into the bathtub while a clothes line wraps around his neck and kills him.
+While his death is ruled a suicide, Alex sneaks into the funeral home along with Clear to examine Tod's corpse when mortician William Bludworth reveals that the survivors who escaped from the impending circumstance have disrupted Death's plan and that Death is now claiming the lives of those who were meant to die in the accident.
+Alex and Clear are discussing their next move when the rest of the survivors arrive outside a café, where Terry is run over by a speeding bus.